galatolofederico/plotszoo/README.md

 ## Contributions and license

 The code is released as Free Software under the [GNU/GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
-Coping, adapting e republishing it is not only consent but also encouraged.
+Copying, adapting e republishing it is not only consent but also encouraged.

 For any further question feel free to reach me at  [federico.galatolo@ing.unipi.it](mailto:federico.galatolo@ing.unipi.it) or on Telegram  [@galatolo](https://t.me/galatolo)